-In 2021, tuition for full-time students at University of Maine at Farmington was $8,640 a year for in-state students and $19,350 a year for out-of-state students.
-On average, college tuition rises about 3 percent a year.
+In 2022, tuition for full-time students at University of Maine at Farmington was $8,640 a year for in-state students and $20,400 a year for out-of-state students.

-University of Maine at Farmington is a public, state institution, so it offers a reduced tuition rate of $8,640 for in-state students who attend full-time.
-For students who are not considered Maine-residents, out-of-state tuition is $19,350 a year.
+University of Maine at Farmington is a public, state institution, which means it offers a reduced tuition rate of $8,640 for in-state students who attend full-time.

 University of Maine at Farmington has the same tuition for international students as for those from out of state.